Police confiscate four different guns from teen during separate stops

 Last year, the WBRZ Investigative Unit profiled the problems involving an increase in juvenile crimes.

-Juvenile Judge Adam Haney said the increase is real not just here in Baton Rouge but around the nation.
+Juvenile Court Judge Adam Haney said the increase is real not just here in Baton Rouge but around the nation.

 "Violent crime particularly juvenile crime is up across the country," Haney said.
 "This is not just a Baton Rouge problem.
 It's happening all over the place, and I don't think anyone has a good handle on what's driving this."